 - In a large resealable bag, combine the first five ingredients.
 Add the pork; seal and turn to coat.
 Refrigerate for at least 2 hours.
 Drain and discard marinade.

 - Line a shallow baking pan with foil and coat with cooking spray.
 Place tenderloins in pan.
-Bake, uncovered, at 425° for 25-30 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, at 425° for 25-30 minutes or until a thermometer reads 160°.
 Let stand for 10 minutes before slicing.
 Yield: 6 servings.

 Originally published as Marinated Pork Tenderloin in Taste of Home's Holiday & Celebrations Cookbook Annual 2002, p64